 You’ll usually find your number dropping substantially.
 If it doesn’t, then pick another specific incident in your life most identified with that feeling in your body, and repeat the process.

-EFT means "Emotional Freedom Techniques" and is a powerful self-help method based on research showing that emotional trauma contributes greatly to disease.
+EFT stands for “Emotional Freedom Techniques” and is a powerful self-help method based on research showing that emotional trauma contributes greatly to disease.
 Clinical trials have shown that EFT tapping is able to rapidly reduce the emotional impact of memories and incidents that trigger emotional distress.